gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/index.md

 The Freescale FXOS8700CQ magnetometer is one such example.

-{{< figure src="/images/2011/09/fxos8700cq-freescale-magnetometer-note-supports-only-point-to-point-spi-protocol.pdf.png" width="745px" caption="The note from the Freescale FXOS8700CQ magnetometer stating that it only supports the 'point-to-point' SPI protocol."  >}}
+{{< img src="fxos8700cq-freescale-magnetometer-note-supports-only-point-to-point-spi-protocol.pdf.png" width="745px" caption="The note from the Freescale FXOS8700CQ magnetometer stating that it only supports the 'point-to-point' SPI protocol."  >}}

 ## Similar Protocols